robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-4-ect-theory.md

 ### 3. Follow-on questions

 We can scaffold, extend or challenge pupils’ thinking by reframing questions.
 One way to do this is to use follow-on questions.
-The type of follow-on question, and how much guidance it offers to pupils, will depend on pupils' knowledge and understanding.
+The type of follow-on question, and how much guidance it offers to pupils, will depend on pupils’ knowledge and understanding.

 For pupils who need more support, more scaffolding is appropriate and the form is more likely to be a closed question; for those who need further stretch, we can ask open questions that encourage them to explore their answers further or respond to each other’s answers.